milgra/milgra.com.2021/README.md

 * search field & functionality
 * dynamic page size based on window size to help mobile viewers
 * all posts admin page with delete button
-* allow access only from ip
+* allow access only from milgra.com when dns is ready
-* insert go blocks into functions where possible
 * break up code, create component namespaces
-* rossz code eseten kerje ujra code-ot vagy dobjon napi kvota lejartat
+* server should check all parameters
-* server csekkoljon minden parametert
+* server side tests on temporary database
-* tesztek
-* szerver nelkul hogy kezeli a site a hibakat?
-* heckelest hogy allja a szerver?
-* adott post/comment jojjon be ha parametert kap az index.html -> apps linkek mukodjenek
-* parameter validity checking (length, year-month format, etc)